censorship-no-archive/ceno1/ceno-freenet/INSTALL.Bridge.md

    Insert the location of the CENOBridge plugin you have compiled.
   10. CENOBridge will generate a SSK key pair during the first time it gets loaded and store it in the configuration file in `~.CENO/bridge.properties`.
-This file is read during CENOBridge plugin load, so if you would like to modify it, unload the plugin and load it again.
-Keep this file safe.
+This file is read during CENOBridge plugin load, so if you would like to modify it, unload the plugin, change the file, and then load it again.
+Keep this file safe!
 You can use it for inserting bundles with the same Insertion Authority public key from another node.
 If someone gets access to it, users won't be able to tell the difference from you and might be exposed to dangerous content.
   11. Make sure CENOBridge has been successfully loaded, by finding the corresponding row in the `Plugins currently loaded` list.
+  12. You might want to make sure that all of the agents are up and running, and their processes are not children of your current shell.
+Now you are ready to serve requests for bundles from clients.
+Start by publishing your public SSK key, your WebOfTrust identity request URI and your Freemail.
+Building a CENOBox that will use your Insertion Authority by default is also an option.
+  13. Finally, in order to increase the speed of insertions and of discovery of requests from clients, you can spin various CENOBackbone nodes, add them as friends with a HIGH trust and NO visibility, and give them high storage and bandwidth allowance.
+  14. Remember to keep your Freenet node and CENO bridge agents up-to-date with the latest updates.